The A-Z Challenge is slipping away quickly. Combining two posts into one, today’s theme is my town.

 Congratulations!
 Please, be kind enough to visit our featured photographer and show some love by leaving a comment.
 Oh, yes…don’t forget to link up below for consideration of next week’s photographer hotspot!

 To join other Wordless Wednesday communities visit my Daily Blog Hops at the top of my Home page.
-It’s so nice of you to come by and I hope you decide to make it a repeat visit to share in my photo ops.
-Wanna make me or someone else happy?
-Then, leave a comment!
+It’s so nice of you to come by.
+I hope you decide to make this a repeat visit.
+Wanna make me happy, then please leave a comment!
 I’ll be hopping over to see you soon!

 Discover more from Curious as a Cathy